dpryan79/bhsw_covid_incidence/README.md

 # Data harvesting

-Data is extracted from the PDF produced by the Landesregierun Breisgau-Hochscharzwald every week using pdftotext.
+Data is extracted from the PDF produced by the Landesregierung Breisgau-Hochschwarzwald every week using `pdftotext`.
 Then the scripts under `scripts/` are used to format this into a standard TSV file (`incidence.txt`).
 The text file made from the PDF isn't always formatted exactly the same from week to week, so the python scripts used for this often need to be tweaked slightly.

 # Image creation